 - identification as a participant in the Uni-Qualified Fund

 - identification as Aboriginal or Torres Strait Islander

 - information with regard to criminal convictions in relation to CPA Australia members and prospective members

 - health information about clients in the context of financial advice services and credit activities, where it is relevant to such advice.
-As an example for insurance we may collect information about what is being insured as the beneficiaries, a client’s health and financial information depending on the type of insurance.
-Sensitive health information is only collected with a client’s consent; and
+As an example, for insurance we may collect information about what is being insured as the beneficiaries, a client’s health and financial information depending on the type of insurance.
+Sensitive health information is only collected with a client’s consent.